oleksandrbyk/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

 ### Q: For some reason [we need to always specify the remote name when doing a `dvc push`](https://discordapp.com/channels/485586884165107732/485596304961962003/629704961868955648) e.g., `dvc push -r upstream` as opposed to `dvc push` (mind no additional arguments).

-You can specify “default” remote:
+You can mark a “default” remote:

 ```dvc
 $ dvc remote add -d remote /path/to/my/main/remote